chaofan85/Instaview/README.md

 ### Open/Close Modal

 In this project, modals are used in many places, such as photo uploading, user avatar uploading and logout session.
-To make it simple, I used React to create modal component, which can be reused in different places.
-It's not involved in any redux cycle, only component state indicate that whether the modal should be rendered or not.
+To make it simple, I used React to create modal component, which can be reused in different situations.
+The modal component is not involved in any redux cycle, only the component state indicates that whether the modal should be rendered or not.

 ```js
 // frontend/components/photo/upload/photo_upload.jsx